Meta Layoffs Show the Human Cost of AI Spending

 That percentage is accelerating month over month CNN reported the cycle with unusual bluntness: "Agents replace office workers, companies shed jobs, fatten profit margins,

 invest more in AI, more layoffs."
-Nobody gave permission to workers if they wanted to be part of this experiment.
+Workers were not given a choice about participating in this transition.
 The Zuckerberg Playbook Mark Zuckerberg has a pattern.
 It's remarkably consistent: 2022-2023: "Year of Efficiency" — Fired 21,000+ employees.
 Stock tripled.

 2024: "AI Integration" — Reorganized teams around AI.
 More cuts.